 The bill includes a tax credit for businesses that offer leave to their employees, making it optional.

 What is out

-Some provisions in the Biden administration’s proposal are out of the verison being considered by the Senate:
+Some provisions in the Biden administration’s proposal are out of the version the Senate voted on:

 On rent relief: The package will not include an extension of the eviction moratorium set to expire at the end of March.
 Like with the minimum wage, the eviction moratorium did not fit within the confines of the budget reconciliation rules and was also left out of the bill under the advice of the parliamentarian.

 On paid leave: Paid leave was another policy that did not pass muster with the parliamentarian and will not be included in its entirety in the final bill.